PixarAnimationStudios/OpenSubdiv/documentation/compatibility.rst

 Face-varying interpolation options have been consolidated into a single enum with one additional choice new to 3.0.
-No functionality from 2.x has been removed -- just re-expressed in what we hope is a simpler and more comprehensible form.
+No functionality from 2.x has been removed -- just re-expressed in a simpler and more comprehensible form.

 Face-varying interpolation was previously defined by a "boundary interpolation" enum with four modes and an additional boolean "propagate corners" option,